 H1 Humans will develop different perceptions when touching the fabrics without seeing them compared to touching and viewing the fabrics.

-To describe the effect of on-screen visual materials on the tactile evaluation of knitwear
+To describe the effect of on-screen visual materials on the tactile evaluation

 H2 Tactile properties of knitwear cannot be accurately conveyed through digital photos and videos.